flakpanzer40/NHL-Team-Stats/README.md

 # NHL-Team-Stats
-Allows users to manage stats of NHL Teams
+Allows users to manage stats of NHL Teams with a database